Apple’s iOS 11.3 beta is, unsurprisingly, causing problems for some testers.

 Look for the final version of iOS 11.3 to emerge (with its own set of problems) sometime next year.

-The iOS 11.3 release date could be several weeks away, but that doesn't mean you should sit on your hands.
+The iOS 11.3 release date might be a few days away, but that doesn't mean you should sit on your hands.

 If you need to, use this time to cleanup the storage on your device.
 Go into your device's storage and delete the files (photos, apps, etc) you no longer need.
 Cleaning up your device could also improve your device's performance.